Low pressure in the Gulf brings rain this weekend

 Tracking the tropics:

-Frank was talking about this low yesterday.
-The National Hurricane Center has now given this a 10% chance of becoming a tropical system before it makes land in south Texas Saturday/Sunday.
-Our rain this weekend comes from this low.
+The National Hurricane Center has now given this a 20% chance of becoming a tropical system before it makes land in south Texas Sunday.
+Our rain tomorrow for those that see it will come from this low.
 Make sure you’re the first to know if this become a tropical depression or storm by getting our Hurricane Tracker App.

 10-day forecast: